curlsli/webpack-book/docs/en/output/01_targets.md

 * You cannot use webpack's hashing features when the *webworker* target is used.
 * You cannot manipulate the DOM from a web worker.
 If you wrapped the book project as a worker, it would not display anything.

-T> Web workers and their usage are discussed in detail in the *Web Workers* chapter.
+> Web workers and their usage are discussed in detail in the *Web Workers* chapter.

 ## Node Targets